 Dr Marilyn Crawshaw (Chair) is a graduate of the Universities of London, Sheffield, Bradford and York.
 She has extensive experience as a social worker and university lecturer and has travelled widely.
-Marilyn came to know about KK through friendship with Maryam Bibi when she was studying in the same department where Marilyn worked at the University of York (Social Policy and Social Work).
+Marilyn came to know about KK through friendship with Maryam Bibi when she was studying in the same department where Marilyn was working at the University of York (Social Policy and Social Work).
 Marilyn visited Khwendo Kor in 2006, 2008 and 2017.

-Professor Ian Sinclair OBE (Vice Chair) was married to Elma who was a founder member of FROK and a very active committee member until her untimely death in April 2013.
+Professor Ian Sinclair OBE (also Honorary President) was married to Elma who was a founder member of FROK and a very active committee member until her untimely death in April 2013.
 They had two adult sons and a daughter.
 After graduating in philosophy and ancient history Ian worked in teaching, probation, counselling, social work and research.
 He was formerly Professor of Social Work at the University of York and joint director of the Social Work Research and Development Unit also at York.
 He is now retired and visited KK in 2009 while attending a conference of their donors in Islamabad and again in 2017.

 Jonathan French (Treasurer) is married to Adrienne, an artist, and they have three daughters.
 Jonathan is an economist and town planner, recently retired from working for Local Government in the field of European Union and Government funding for economic development and regeneration.
 He visited Pakistan in 2000 and took the opportunity to visit a village based NGO in the Northern Territories and was impressed by the dedication to education and development and subsequently learnt of the work of Khwendo Kor when Maryam Bibi, the Chief Executive, came to York in 2001.